BruceEckel/PolymorphismUnbound/presentation/slides.md

 # Code Reuse with Inheritance

 * Maybe conflating these should have been left to Smalltalk
+  * Have I used more than one level of inheritance? (except examples)
   * Some newer languages (Rust, Go) explicitly disallow it
   * Code reuse means embedding an object rather than inheriting
   * Luciano Ramalho: implement interfaces only for "frameworks"